nrwl/nx/docs/api-react/schematics/component.md

 Type: `string`

-The name of the project (as specified in angular.json).
+The name of the project.

 ### routing